js-aguiar/customer_revenue_prediction/README.md

 ## Production enviroment (work in progress)

-In order to use the XGBoost model for online predictions, we need to: 1) update our features according to new transactions and 2) retrieve features according to the customer id and pass it to the model endpoint.
-To achieve that,
+In order to use the final XGBoost model endpoint for online predictions, we need to:
+1) update our features according to new transactions;
+2) retrieve features according to the customer id and pass it to the model endpoint.
+3) return the predictions through an interface (API)

+The flowchart below shows the architecture that is being build to perform these three tasks.
+The most up-to-date transactional data is extracted from some database or S3 bucket, processed using a Glue ETL job and stored in a relational database through AWS RDS.
+In parallel, an API Gateway is ready to receive requests from an external application and invoke a Lambda function, which will retrieve features according to the customer id from the relational database and pass it to the model endpoint.
+The model predictions are finally returned to the application.

 ![prod-chart-png2](https://user-images.githubusercontent.com/36202803/134791839-a9fe620e-e59e-4ff8-a11a-b0c6dd1b3c7e.png)